2014 Thai coup d'état: 2017 constitution

 and 150 members from party lists.
 The proposed constitution also allows the NCPO to appoint an eight to ten person panel who will choose Senators, to include six seats reserved for the heads of the Royal Thai Army, Navy, Air Force, and Police, plus the military's supreme commander, and defense permanent secretary.
 The bicameral Parliament could also select a candidate as Prime Minister who is not one of its members or even a politician.
 That person could become Prime Minister if the appointed Senate approves.
 Some suspect that with the new constitution the military seeks to hobble political parties in order to create disposable coalition governments.
-The military would then remain the real power, whatever the outcome of the referendum and the election.
+The military would then retain the real power, whatever the outcome of the referendum and the election.

 Domestic responses

 Pro- and anti-government protesters

 Many PDRC protesters lauded the announcement of the coup at their rally sites.
 Phra Buddha Issara, a then Buddhist monk and PDRC co-leader, went on stage to proclaim the victory of the anti-Shinawatra government protesters before requesting that his followers disperse and go home.
 Soldiers took over the pro-government protest sites and fired shots in the air to disperse protesters.

 The last group of protesters left Bangkok on the evening of 23 May 2014.
 The NCPO provided 70 military vehicles to carry the protesters from both sides home.